Package org.apfloat.internal

 it will happen at all.
 So, depending on the program being executed, it may be

-beneficial to explicitly call System.gc()
+beneficial to explicitly call System.gc() at some point to ensure

 that unused temporary files are deleted.
 However, VM vendors generally warn